-Recent studies have found that insects like certain mites, ants, beetles, and millipedes in the frogs' diets contain compounds called alkaloids.
-The frogs are able to concentrate and in some cases modify the alkaloids into poison that oozes out of glands in their skin.
-The poison comes out of the glands when the frogs are frightened or attacked.
+Recent studies have found that insects like certain mites, ants, beetles, and millipedes in the frogs' diets contain chemicals that the frogs can turn into poisons after eating them.

 In captivity, poison frogs' natural foods are easily replaced by non-toxic foods.
 They are fed different types of live fruit flies, crickets and beetles, because the frogs need to see the prey moving in order to catch it.
-These insects don't contain the alkaloids that are found in the frogs' wild prey, so the frogs can't produce poison.
+These insects don't contain the same chemicals that are found in the frogs' wild prey, so the frogs can't produce poison.